Connect with us!

 Can Partial Fault Limit Recovery in Auto Accident Cases?

 Car accident cases often involve multiple parties, and sometimes even the plaintiff can be found liable for some of their injuries.
-A car accident lawyer could explain Florida’s modified comparative negligence laws, and how they may impact a particular claimant’s case.
+A Florida car accident lawyer could explain Florida’s modified comparative negligence laws, and how they may impact a particular claimant’s case.

 As of 2023, civil courts in Florida must use the modified comparative negligence standard when evaluating the actions of all parties involving in an accident case.
 This means that if the plaintiff is more than 49% at fault for their accident, they cannot recover damages.
 For example, if a jury decides that a plaintiff was 25 percent at-fault, that plaintiff can recover.
 By contrast, if a jury decides that a plaintiff was 50 percent or more at-fault, that plaintiff cannot recover.